okielife/Emerald/docs/index.rst

 Still to do:

  - Move to EnergyPlus 22.1; update for API changes
+ - Update these docs with information about the house geometry/properties
  - Add outputs as individual classes, separate out all boilerplate stuff
  - Diagnose energy usage difference